What are the 3 main degrees of Freemasonry?

 - Master Mason Degree.

-You can’t access other parts of Masonry or acquire more degree until you don’t have these above three degrees of the Blue Lodge.
+You can’t access other parts of Masonry or acquire more degrees until you don’t have these above three Blue Lodge Degrees.

 The Entered Apprentice Degree